-If you have lost weight or are having difficulties eating, ask your cancer team for advice.
-There are different ways to add calories to food.
+If you have lost weight or are having difficulty eating, ask your cancer team for advice.
+There are different ways to add calories and more nutrients to food.
 There are also nutritional drinks and powders to help increase your weight.
 Some of these can be prescribed by your doctor.

-We have more information in our booklet The building-up diet (see page 82).
+We have more information in our booklet The building-up diet.